f5devcentral/f5-agility-labs-waf/docs/class5/module2/lab2/lab2.rst

         :width: 800px
 ..  |lab22-9| image:: images/lab22-9.png
         :width: 800px
+.. |proxyoff| image:: images/proxyoff.png
+        :width: 800px

+Session hijacking is a class of attacks that allow an illegitimate user to take control of a legitimate session that was initiated by a legitimate user.
+Initially this class of attacks was first observed against simple unencrypted protocols like telnet, though this typically required the attacker to have control of a system in the same network segment as the target and strike while the TCP connection was still active.
+For the purposes of this lab, we’re actually referring to HTTP session hijacking which is similar in concept but completely different in its execution.
+HTTP applications typically use cookies to store session information, so when we say “HTTP Session Hijacking”, we’re *usually* referring to cookie hijacking which actually involves the theft of the cookie and thus the user’s session key.
+HTTP based applications often tend to maintain session state long after the TCP connection has been shut down, which actually makes the attack more practical than our telnet example.
+In most cases web applications will implicitly trust a session cookie, even a stolen one…which is clearly a problem.
+ASM has a number of capabilities that can address these issues and you’ll explore one of the more interesting approaches in this lab.

 .. note:: Items in this section depend on steps in prior sections, please ensure you've completed all sections in lab 2 up to this point before beginning this lab.